cr-hjiang/cr_registry_module/README.md

-# Corerain-C-CXX-Template
+# Cr registry module

 ## Introduction

-This repository is a basic template for a Qt5 project for a customized camera system.
+This repository is a registry module project to use a front camera of a pc to shoot photos, register person info and store them to a database.
 The core structure of the project is as below:

 ```
 .